South Korea and Saudi Arabia need oil but eye clean energy

 State-run Saudi media said among those who attended Moon’s talks with the Saudi crown prince at Al-Yamama Palace in Riyadh were a number of ministers, including the crown prince’s younger brother, Prince Khalid bin Salman, who serves as deputy defense minister.

 The crown prince has largely taken over day-to-day rule of Saudi Arabia from his father, King Salman.
-It was unclear whether Moon would also meet the king, who has only made limited public appearances since the outbreak of the virus globally in March 2020.
+It was unclear whether Moon would also meet the king, who has only made limited public appearances since the pandemic began.

 This is the first visit to Saudi Arabia by a South Korean president since 2015.
 The Saudi crown prince visited South Korea in mid-2019.